eegg/school-policies-and-procedures/src/employment-and-staffing.rst

 Training and staff development
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+..
+  not policies or procedures:
-* Our *Setting Manager* holds the CACHE Level 3 Diploma in Pre-school Practice or an equivalent qualification
+  * The *Setting Manager* holds an International Diploma in Montessori Pedagogy and the CACHE Level 3 Diploma in Pre-school Practice or an equivalent qualification.
-* A minimum of half of our *Staff* hold the CACHE Level 2 Certificate in Pre-school Practice or an equivalent or higher qualification
+  * The Deputy Manager holds an International Diploma in Montessori Pedagogy, a BA Hons. degree in Early Years, and EYPS.

-* We provide regular in-service training to all staff -- whether paid staff or volunteers
+* We provide regular in-service training to all staff and volunteers.
 * Our setting budget allocates resources to training.
-* We provide staff induction training in the first week of employment.
-  This induction includes our Health and Safety Policy and Safeguarding Children and Child Protection Policy.
-  Other policies and procedures will be introduced within an induction plan.
 * We support the work of our staff by holding regular supervision meetings and appraisals.
-* We are committed to recruiting, appointing and employing staff in accordance with all relevant legislation and best practice.